wp-plugins/teachpress/readme.txt

 If you save plugins outside the normal path (/wp-content/plugins/), the plugin can't load required WordPress files in some cases.
 Solution: Change the path in the following plugin files: export.php (line 9) / feed.php (line 7).

 == Changelog ==

+= 4.3.8 - (29.06.2014) =
+* Bugfix: Prevent adding of <span>-tags within publication meta rows in XML and RTF files
+* Bugfix: Fix usage of editor names instead of author names in feeds and RTF files
+* Bugfix: Reenable xls export for enrollments

 = 4.3.7 - (19.06.2014) =
 * Bugfix: The copy function for courses creates only empty courses.